 17. Serve a Vegetarian/Vegan Menu

 If you’re passionate about animal rights and reducing your carbon footprint, why not go meat-free?
-Many catering companies can organise a vegetarian/vegan menu, including Salt of the Earth, based in Sydney.
+Many catering companies can organise a vegetarian/vegan menu.

 18. Or Support Local Producers for Catering

 If you’d rather serve a range of dishes at your wedding, why not make sure it’s from local producers?
 This allows you to support local industries and is a chance to increase your and your guests’ awareness as to where your food comes from.